JakeRoggenbuck/UpLiftAggie-HackDavis-2023/README.md

 # UpLiftAggie
 Send a positive message to an Aggie!
 Simple can be powerful.
+It takes no effort to share kindness.

 ## Technical
 - Use OpenAI's gpt-3.5-turbo model to determine if messages are positive for content moderation